exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ### Unpacking a list/tuple with `*`

-When [unpacking a `list`/`tuple`][packing and unpacking] you can use the `*` operator to capture the "leftover" values.
+When [unpacking a `list`/`tuple`][packing and unpacking] you can use the `*` operator to capture "leftover" values.
 This is clearer than slicing the `list`/`tuple` (_which in some situations is less readable_).
-For example, we can extract the first element and then assign the remaining values into a new `list` without the first element:
+For example, we can extract the first element and pack the remaining values into a new `list` without the first element:

 ```python
 >>> fruits = ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]